mvcds/my-library/domain-driven-design/2 - Putting the domain model to work/1 - Crunching Knowledge/1 - Shipping Example.md

 Having only two boxes made harder for the experts to "see", and therefore talk about the overbooking.

-Then, he changed the diagram, so to include a box between the entities, to represent overbooking as a [[4 - Policy is another name for the strategy pattern|policy]]
+Then, he changed the diagram, so to include a box between the entities, to represent overbooking as a [[Policy|policy]]

 ```js
 void makeBooking(cargo, voyage) {